PankratzLab/jFlow/README.md

 All Maven output will print in the `Console` tab.
 When complete, your `Genvisis.jar` will be built in the `Assembly/target/` directory, per the standard directory layout.

-## Automatic uploads
+## Automatic upload and copy

-You can use Maven to automatically upload `genvisis.jar` to a remote location after each build.
+You can use Maven to automatically upload `genvisis.jar` to a remote location after each build, and/or copy the output file to a directory on your local filesystem.
 To enable this feature, create a `settings.xml` in your `${user.home}/.m2` directory with the following structure:

 ```xml
 <settings>